AndreaFalanti/popnas/README.md

   Currently, it supports only local training with a single device.
 Accepted values: [CPU, GPU, multi-GPU, TPU].
 - **enable_XLA_compilation**: enable XLA compilation when compiling Keras models.
   It is incompatible with some operators (e.g., bilinear upsample), and cause memory leaks on prolonged experiments, use it with caution.
+- **use_mixed_precision**: use float16 when performing computations inside Keras models.
+  Should improve performances on GPUs equipped with tensor cores.
+  Also, it makes it possible to increase the batch size due to lower memory consumption.

 ## Output folder structure